Transit Blues

 Transit Blues is the sixth studio album by American metalcore band The Devil Wears Prada.
 It was released on October 7, 2016, through Rise Records, their only album on the label since 2007's Plagues.
 For the album, Giuseppe Capolupo, drummer of Demise of Eros, Haste the Day and Once Nothing, stated he had recorded on Transit Blues, after Daniel Williams left the band.
-It is also the first Prada album to feature Kyle Sipress on guitar.
+It is also the band's first album to feature Kyle Sipress on guitar.

 Style

-The album is often regarded as metalcore, though with notes of a Southern influence.
+Transit Blues is a metalcore album, with influences of southern rock and ambient music.
 The release has also been called "Not just another metalcore album" and regarded as more mature than the band's former "by-the-numbers metalcore" sound.

+The album features numerous lyrics inspired by literature; "Praise Poison" references The Sound and the Fury by William Faulkner, "Daughter" references The Mandarins by Simone de Beauvoir, and "To The Key of Evergreen" references Lolita by Vladimir Nabokov.